MicrosoftDocs/entra-docs/docs/identity/domain-services/suspension.md

 The following behavior is experienced when a managed domain is in the *Suspended* state:

-* Domain controllers for the managed domain are de-provisioned and aren't reachable within the virtual network.
+* Domain controllers for the managed domain are deprovisioned and aren't reachable within the virtual network.
 * Secure LDAP access to the managed domain over the internet, if enabled, stops working.
 * There are failures in authenticating to the managed domain, logging on to domain-joined VMs, or connecting over LDAP/LDAPS.
 * Backups for the managed domain are no longer taken.